Maja Salvador: 2003–2009: Beginnings and breakthrough

 Salvador started her career in show business lightly.
 She played a minor role in It Might Be You (2003–2004), a series starring John Lloyd Cruz and Bea Alonzo.
 For the series Salvador garnered her first nomination for Best New Female TV Personality.
-After It Might Be You, Salvador then started appearing in ASAP (2003–2020).
+After It Might Be You, Salvador then started appearing in ASAP (2003–2020 and 2024–present).
 She then started pairing up with other teen actors such as Rayver Cruz, John Wayne Sace, and Hero Angeles for the now defunct teenage television series Nginiig (2004–2006).
 Salvador, along with Cruz, Sace and Angeles, were all hosts of the series.

 She then reunited with co-stars Rayver Cruz and John Wayne Sace for another teen-oriented television series.
 Salvador became part of the cast of Spirits (2004–2005), portraying the role of Gabby, an overachiever kid whose sunny ways ensures she is liked by everyone she meets.
 Salvador starred in several episodes of Maalaala Mo Kaya, a drama anthology series, and gained a nomination for Best Single Performance by an Actress for an episode entitled Regalo (2006).
 In 2006, Salvador made her film debut in the horror themed movie Sukob.
 She was nominated and won several awards for the movie, including Best Supporting Actress award.
 It topbilled actress Kris Aquino and Claudine Barretto.

 After the success of her first film, Sukob, Salvador then starred in the Philippine comedy film First Day High (2006), opposite Kim Chiu, Gerald Anderson, Geoff Eigenmann and Jason Abalos.
 Shortly afterwards, she then became part of the cast of Sa Piling Mo (2006) playing the role of Marisa.
 Salvador gained even more fame after starring in the prime time series Pangarap na Bituin (2007).
 The series is the 2nd highest Musical Prime Time series after Sharon Cuneta's Bituing Walang Ningning.
 She then gained even more popularity after starring in One More Chance (2007), reuniting with It Might Be You co-stars John Lloyd Cruz and Bea Alonzo.
 Salvador received a nomination for Movie Supporting Actress of the Year.
 Salvador then starred in Susan Roces's Pataying sa Sindak si Barbara in 2008, alongside Kris Aquino, Jodi Sta.
 Maria and veteran actress, Susan Roces.

 After portraying several supporting roles in movies and television series, Salvador got her first leading role in Nagsimula sa Puso (2009–2010).
 The series revolves around a teacher named Celina who falls in love with her own student.
 This is the first partnership of love-team Maja Salvador and Coco Martin.
 Salvador stars opposite Nikki Gil, Jason Abalos and Jaclyn Jose.
 While also doing this series, she was also, at the time, also starring in the child-themed series May Bukas Pa (2009–2010), with child actor Zaijian Jaranilla.
 Salvador became a well known name after playing the roles of "Celina Fernandez" and "Stella Rodrigo".